-Matia Island Marine State Park is a 145-acre marine park with 20,676 feet of saltwater shoreline on the Strait of Georgia.
-The island is part of the San Juan National Wildlife Refuge.
-Under a mutual agreement between the U.S. Fish and Wildlife Service and the Washington State Parks and Recreation Commission, five acres at Rolfe Cove are available to boaters as a marine park.
+Accessible only by boat, Matia Island Marine State Park is a 145-acre marine park with 20,676 feet of saltwater shoreline on the Strait of Georgia.
+The island is part of the San Juan Islands National Wildlife Refuge.
+Under a mutual agreement between the U.S. Fish and Wildlife Service and the Washington State Parks and Recreation Commission, 5 acres at Rolfe Cove are available to boaters as a marine park.

-Matia Island is a federal wildlife refuge and has use restrictions different from most Washington State Parks.
-With the exception of the campground area at Rolfe Cove, the loop trail, and its beaches, the island is closed to public access and use to protect habitat and wildlife.
+Matia Island has use restrictions that are different from most Washington state parks.
+Fires are not allowed on the island.
+With the exception of the campground at Rolfe Cove, the loop trail and its beaches, the island is closed to public access and is used to protect habitat and wildlife.

 There is no potable water on Matia Island.
 The nearest potable water is on Sucia Island and is available from April - September.
 There is no garbage service to the island.
 Visitors must pack out what they pack in.